Blogs

 They’re a perfect match for certain homes:

-- Busy Owners: Folks who’d rather skip roof chores.
+- Folks who’d rather skip roof chores.

 How Do They Compare to Traditional Shingles?